giantswarm/cluster-test-suites/README.md

 ### Running a specific subset of test suites

 It's possible to specify the test suites you'd like to run in CI by providing the `TARGET_SUITES` parameter with your comment trigger.
-This is useful when a test suite has failed due to what seems to be a flakey tests as you can re-run just the failing without wasting resources on the other test suites.
+This is useful when a test suite has failed due to what seems to be a flakey test as you can re-run just the failing without wasting resources on the other test suites.

 E.g.